mellemahp/smithy4rs/docs/Documents.md

 For example, If a protocol represents a blob as a base64 encoded string, then deserializing the value into a document should base64 decode the value and use the underlying bytes as the blob value in the document.
-When the document is re-serialized by the same procotol, the procotol should handle conversion from a byte buffer back to a base64 encoded string.
+When the document is re-serialized by the same protocol, the protocol should handle conversion from a byte buffer back to a base64 encoded string.

 ## Lossless serialization